Naveena-Sahukari/Naveena-Sahukari/README.md

 ---

-### 📅 IntelliSched — Faculty Scheduler System
+### ### 📅 IntelliSched — Faculty Scheduler System

 Developed a web-based faculty scheduling system to automate timetable creation and reduce manual scheduling conflicts.

-• Built the backend using Django and MySQL for faculty, subject, and timetable management
+* Built the backend using Django and MySQL for faculty, subject, and timetable management
-• Designed and integrated responsive frontend pages using HTML, CSS, and JavaScript
+* Designed and integrated responsive frontend pages using HTML, CSS, and JavaScript
-• Implemented automated timetable generation and conflict detection features
+* Implemented automated timetable generation and conflict detection features
-• Improved scheduling efficiency by reducing manual effort and minimizing timetable clashes
+* Reduced manual scheduling effort and improved timetable management efficiency

-Tech Stack: Django, MySQL, HTML, CSS, JavaScript
+`Django` `MySQL` `HTML` `CSS` `JavaScript`

 ---